New Cumberland, Pennsylvania

 New Cumberland is a borough in the easternmost region of Cumberland County, Pennsylvania, United States.
 New Cumberland was incorporated on March 21, 1831.
 The population was 7,507 at the 2020 census.
 The borough is noted for its historic downtown which includes landmarks like the historic West Shore Theater, Borough Park and the yearly Apple Festival, which gathers hundreds of vendors and thousands of visitors.

 New Cumberland is part of the Harrisburg–Carlisle metropolitan statistical area.

+History

+New Cumberland has had many names — Shawneetown, Chartiers Landing, Lowther Manor, Haldeman’s Town, and Cumberland — before being officially named “New Cumberland” in 1827 and incorporated as a borough in 1831.
+Early on, the river and creek provided a harbor for lumber rafting, leading to sawmills, a grain mill, and a depot that turned the town into a shipping point for lumber, grain and iron to larger cities.
+By 1845 it had a small but growing community of over 300 people, stores, mills, and a tavern.
+After the Civil War lumber dwindled, but the town diversified with woolen mills, nail and carpet factories and retail shops.
+In the 20th century New Cumberland transformed from an industrial town to a suburban borough — expanding its area, building infrastructure like paved streets, sewage, schools, churches, and services, while maintaining small-town character with civic organizations, a library, a park where mills once stood, a town band and festivals that preserved a sense of community.

 Geography

 New Cumberland is located at (40.229140, -76.873992) and borders the western bank of the Susquehanna River in South Central Pennsylvania.
 It is bordered to the south by Yellow Breeches Creek, across which is York County and the Capital City Airport.
 To the west is Lower Allen Township, and to the north is the borough of Lemoyne.
 New Cumberland is situated along the southern edge of the Cumberland Valley.

 Interstate 83 follows part of the western border of the borough, with access from Exit 40B (Simpson Ferry Road).

 The William Black Homestead is located in New Cumberland and is listed on the National Register of Historic Places.

 According to the United States Census Bureau, the borough has a total area of 4.36 km2, of which 4.34 sqkm is land and 0.03 sqkm, or 0.62%, is water.